googl267/googl267/README.md

+# About Me
-I like ricing linux and being hot
+- I like ricing linux and being hot
-Aspiring gamedev :3
+- Aspiring gamedev :3

 <!---
 googl267/googl267 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.